CourseHeroGrp1/Crumble/planning/project_proposal.md

 ## Description

 The purpose of this project is to help users easily create and store a family tree.
 Key features will include the ability to add related family members using a form, adding more details to an individual, and displaying tree using visual nodes and connections.
-Target users will be able to create family trees and have them stored in a database.
+Target users will be able to create family trees and have them stored in a database which is easier and more reliable than doing it by hand.

 ## Expected Features List

-- Name area
+- Text Display of each individual's name
-  - Button for adding parents/children
+  - Button in each node for adding parents and children of an individual
-  - Button for adding extra details for person
+  - Button in each node for adding extra details about an individual
+  - Possible Extra Details:
     - Birthday
     - Occupation
     - Physical features
     - Location
-    - Description Area - personal characteristics
+    - Description Area - free write text box
-- Color coding each person's node (whether you like them or not XD )
+- Ability to color code each person's node to user's liking
-- Login/Register feature to keep your tree private
+- Login and Register feature to keep your tree private and saved
-- Search feature to look for people
+- Search feature to give users the ability to look up specific individuals in the tree
-- Ability to create multiple trees
+- Ability to create multiple trees and save them
-  - Ability to add links to specific other people mentioned in description
+- Ability to drag and connect individual nodes manually to different nodes

-  - So when you click their name it takes you to that person
-- Or details about that person
+### Stretch
+- If another member in the tree is mentioned in a description, users should be able to click their name and see details about them
-- Multiple ways to view the tree (STRETCH)
+- Multiple ways to view the tree
   - Classic tree
   - Compact Tree
 - Side bar for storing disconnected nodes
-- Little connector circle you can click and drag to connect to another node

 ## Related Work